-Can third-parties prevent an applicant from getting a new gTLD?
+Can third parties prevent an applicant from getting a new gTLD?

-After the list of all TLD applications is published on ICANN's website, there will be an open objection period followed by established dispute resolution procedures.
-Details about these procedures, such as who has standing, where and how objections are filed, how much objections will cost and others can be found in the Applicant Guidebook.
+After the list of all gTLD applications is published on ICANN's website, there will be an open objection period followed by established dispute resolution procedures.
+Objections can be filed only on four specific enumerated grounds.
+Details about these procedures, such as who has standing, where and how objections are filed, and how much objections will cost, among other, can be found in the Applicant Guidebook.